ryanoasis/vim-devicons/readme.md

 	endif
 	```

-* Artifacts after or instead of glyphs
+---

+> Why do I have artifacts after (or instead) of icons ?

   * Dots after icons in NERDTree (on GVim), try:
   ```vim
   autocmd FileType nerdtree setlocal nolist